istd50043-2023-spring/lecture_notes/l8_query_optimization.md

 1. the sizes of the relations
 2. the selectivity of the predicate.

 In DBMS, the sizes of the relations are recorded periodically in the catalog.
-The catalog ub-system keeps track of the following the statistics which can be used to approximate the selectivity.
+The catalog sub-system keeps track of the following the statistics which can be used to approximate the selectivity.
 1. $N(R)$ the number of tuples in $R$
 2. $V(a,R)$ the number of unique values of attribute $a$ in $R$.
 3. $min(a,R)$ the minumum value of attribute $a$ in $R$